2013 Philippine House of Representatives elections: Changes from the outgoing Congress

+Summary of changes

+As there were 234 districts, and there should be one party-list seat for every 4 districts, this means there are 59 party-list seats, and 293 total seats.

 Marginal seats

 These are seats where the winning margin was 3% or less, politicians may choose to run under a different political party as compared to 2010.
 This excludes districts where the nearest losing candidate or that candidate's party is not contesting the election, or districts that were redistricted.

 Retiring and term-limited incumbents

 These are the incumbents who are not running for a seat in the House of Representatives, and are not term limited: